 As you can see, BNI offers a great opportunity for you to network and grow your small accountancy firm.
 However, it wouldn’t be a true representation of the group without looking at the BNI pros AND cons, so here they are.

-- Time-consuming – you get out what you put in in BNI so to do well, you will typically have to invest at least 4-8 hours of your time every week.
-This includes travel, attending meetings, one-to-one’s with other members, finding visitors for the group, and finding referrals for other group members every week.
+- Time-consuming - you get out what you put in, so to do well you will typically have to invest at least 4-8 hours of your time every week.
+This includes travel, attending meetings, one-to-one's with other members, finding visitors for the group, and finding referrals for other group members every week.

 - Pressure - some accountants find themselves under too much pressure to find business for other members every week, as well as being able to attend every week.
 You are allowed to send a substitute in your place but this is very difficult for a sole trader and some groups limit it to 3 times only.

-- Much more difficult in a new group – it’s difficult to build positive momentum with a small number of members, so it said that well-established groups with 20+ members are much more valuable as you gain the benefits much quicker.
+- Much more difficult in a new group - it’s difficult to build positive momentum with a small number of members.
+Well-established groups with 20+ members are much more valuable as you gain the benefits much quicker.

 - You still may end up getting work that you don’t want - if you’re not very specific in your 60-second pitch, you will end up getting the wrong type of work (e.g contractors, tradespeople).
 You may also still receive referrals that are of low quality.
 Be more specific and create your target client persona.